-How to find the Andromeda Galaxy.
+When to look for the Andromeda Galaxy.
 From mid-northern latitudes, you can see M31 – also called the Andromeda galaxy – for at least part of every night, all year long.
-But most people see the galaxy first in autumn, when it’s high enough in the sky to be seen from nightfall till daybreak.
+But most people see the galaxy first in northern autumn, when it’s high enough in the sky to be seen from nightfall till daybreak.

 If you are far from city lights, and it’s a moonless night – and you’re looking on an autumn or winter evening – it’s possible you’ll simply notice the galaxy in your night sky.
 It’s looks like a hazy patch in the sky, as wide across as a full moon.

-But if you look, and don’t see the galaxy – yet you know you’re looking at a time when it’s above the horizon – you can star-hop to find the galaxy.
+Find the Andromeda galaxy using the Great Square of Pegasus.
 You’ll be hopping to the Andromeda galaxy from the Great Square of Pegasus.
 In autumn, the Great Square of Pegasus looks like a great big baseball diamond in the eastern sky.
 Envision the bottom star of the Square’s four stars as home plate, then draw an imaginary line from the “first base” star though the “third base” star to locate two streamers of stars flying away from the Great Square.
 These stars belong to the constellation Andromeda the Princess.

 On each streamer, go two stars north (left) of the third base star, locating the stars Mirach and Mu Andromedae.
 Draw a line from Mirach through Mu Andromedae, going twice the Mirach/Mu Andromedae distance.
 You’ve just landed on the Andromeda galaxy, which looks like a smudge of light to the unaided eye.

 The Andromeda galaxy (M31) is at RA: 0h 42.7m; Dec: 41o 16′ north